 Check out the Breaking Bad pilot script here.

-Animated comedies are not known for their "premise pilots."
-A premise pilot is a pilot that sets up the story of the series, as opposed to a non-premise pilot, like Family Guy that's so episodic that there's no need to set anything up.
-You're just getting a regular episode of the show.
+Animated comedies are not known for their "premise pilots," which is a pilot that sets up the story of the series, as opposed to a non-premise pilot, like Family Guy that's so episodic that there's no need to set anything up.
+The Family Guy pilot could very well just be a regular episode of the show.

 And speaking of set-up, there's a lot of setting up to do here.
-The pilot has to introduce us to Fry as well as his character and his character wants/needs, propel us 1,000 years into the future, set up a whole new world we're in, and introduce us to the new main characters, and all in the first act.
+The pilot introduces us to Fry, gives us his character wants/needs (tired of his station in life, wants to be more than just a delivery boy), then propels us 1,000 years into the future to set up a whole new world and introduces us to the new main characters.
+And that happens all in the first act.

 And it does it all in a fun, hilarious 23-minute episode.